 White rice may be the least nutritious of the most popular rices but it's incredibly versatile.
 According to Harvard's Nutrition Source, white rice varieties are refined grains, which means it starts off just like brown rice but then the bran and embryo are polished off so only the "starchy white endosperm" remains.
 In the process, the majority of the grain's B vitamins, minerals and fiber are are also removed.

 When a rice label says "enriched," that means B vitamins and iron have been added back in — so the grain is not completely devoid of nutrients, but it only has a fraction of what occurs naturally.

 However, there's no need to shun white rice all together.
 Many white rice varieties work well for plethora of dishes like fried rice, jambalaya and more.

-"If fiber and whole grains are consumed from other foods [such as] whole wheat bread, fiber rich fruits and veggies, then white rice can be incorporated into a healthy diet," Fernstrom told TODAY.
+"If fiber and whole grains are consumed from other foods [such as] whole wheat bread, fiber rich fruits and veggies, then white rice can be incorporated into a healthy diet," Fernstrom said.

 Another variety of white rice, jasmine rice is beautifully fragrant and makes a perfect base for many Asian dishes with rich, savory sauces.
 And the starchiness in white Arborio rice is unmatched for making creamy risottos loved by Italian chefs like Giada De Laurentiis.